josecarlos712/Remote-Task-Manager-Client/README.md

 26-02-25 Dynamic endpoints
 There is a blueprint for dynamic endpoints.
 The system import the dynamic endpoints on the server start.

+03-03-23 Endpoint loader and more endpoints
+A dynamic endpoints loader added and more dynamic endpoints were added.